olive-robotics/bots_bento_icra24/docs/rulebook.md

 ![3.png](/images/klt_simple.png "4.png")

-To carry the KLT we suggest you build your own hook like the picture below:
+To carry the KLT we suggest you build your own hook like the picture below (in the picture the KLT is the bigger one, but we will use the small version):

 ![3.png](/images/hook_example.JPG "4.png")